KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomologyInteraction.md

-# Class: Association about Homology Interaction (HomologyInteraction)
+# Class: Homology Interaction (HomologyInteraction)

 _These paths rely on a multi-step hypothesis that assumes a protein-protein interaction is _